 Founder Friendly Standard gives founders 24:1 super-voting shares of stock.
 The purpose is to keep founders in control of their startups so they can build for the long term.

 - Google has 10:1 super-voting equity for its founders.
 Snapchat doesn’t give shareholders any voting rights.
 Investors buy stock in these companies every day.

 - The Credit Suisse Family 1000 research found that companies controlled by their founders build for the long-term, which translates to a competitive advantage over time.

 - Principal-agent theory suggests that agents (investors) may be more short-term focused than principals (founders).

-Dan, Adam, and I learned these lessons the hard way.
-Founder Friendly Standard is our way of helping other entrepreneurs go further by raising awareness of the 17 issues in Founder Friendly Standard.
+Dan, Adam, and I—the authors of Founder Friendly Standard—have life experiences that point to the importance of giving founders control.
+Read about our struggles here in “I’ll be the Sean Parker to your Mark Zuckerberg.”
+Founder Friendly Standard is our way of helping other entrepreneurs go further by raising awareness of the importance of super-voting equity and other issues in Founder Friendly Standard.

 INFOGRAPHIC: How does Founder Friendly Standard compare to term sheet templates from 500 Startups, Y Combinator, NVCA, Gust, and Sam Altman?